MKAbuMattar/dockerized-dalai/README.md

-# Dockerized DilAI
+# Dockerized DalAI

-This repository contains the Dockerfile and the scripts to build the Docker image for the [DilAI](https://github.com/cocktailpeanut/dalai) project, documented in the [DilAI documentation](https://cocktailpeanut.github.io/dalai/).
+This repository contains the Dockerfile and the scripts to build the Docker image for the [DalAI](https://github.com/cocktailpeanut/dalai) project, documented in the [DalAI documentation](https://cocktailpeanut.github.io/dalai/).

 ## Building the Docker image